thomassnygaard/ACIT4610/README.md

 python --version
 ```
 ## 📂 Installing Dependencies
-If the project requires any external libraries, they will be listed in requirements.txt.
-You can install them by running:
+This project does not require any external libraries.
+If you use the below command, you install an empty file:
 ```bash

 pip install -r requirements.txt